propfirmxxx/marathonapi/PUBLIC_MARATHON_ENDPOINTS.md

 - Added `messageCount` property to track total messages received
 - Added `lastMessageTime` property to track when last message was received
 - Implemented `getHealth()` method that returns:
+  - `enabled`: boolean - Whether RabbitMQ is enabled
   - `connected`: boolean - RabbitMQ connection status
   - `queueName`: string - Name of the queue
   - `messageCount`: number - Total messages processed
   - `snapshotCount`: number - Number of active account snapshots
   - `lastMessageTime`: Date | null - Time of last message

+#### RabbitMQ Enable/Disable Feature
+- Added `RABBITMQ_ENABLED` environment variable to control RabbitMQ connection
+- When set to `false`, the service will not attempt to connect to RabbitMQ
+- Default value is `true` (enabled)
+- Useful for development or testing environments where RabbitMQ is not available

 ## API Usage Examples